xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 - Using Pantheon Dashboard update Dev database and then create a backup for Dev
 - Add ssh key to ssh keys in Pantheon https://docs.pantheon.io/ssh-keys
 - `cd` into project root folder
-- Using Pantheon Dashboard clone repo i.e. `git clone ssh://codeserver.dev.75e50b27-8f70-47d0-80c7-412596acb0f7@codeserver.dev.75e50b27-8f70-47d0-80c7-412596acb0f7.drush.in:2222/~/repository.git -b master ellisontechnologies`
+- Using Pantheon Dashboard clone repo with the command provided by Pantheon
 - `cd ellisontechnologies`
 - `ddev config`
 - `ddev composer require drush/drush`
 - `colima start --dns 1.1.1.1 --cpu 4 --memory 8`
 - `dev start`
--  `ddev pull pantheon` this usuall fails so proceed with below to manually import dashboard and files from Dev
+-  `ddev pull pantheon` **this usually fails** so proceed with below to manually import dashboard and files from Dev
 - Using Pantheon Dashboard download backups of files and database from Dev
 - Move database to rootdirectory
 - `ddev import-db --file=ellisontechnologies_dev_2024-02-23T17-54-32_UTC_database.sql.gz`